 - 1. Receive and review regular reports from the CEO on: - a.
-Planning and technical design of key design aspects of the Program, such as the alignment, stations, and interfaces. - b.
+Planning and technical design of key design aspects of the Program, such as the alignment, stations, interfaces, impacts of system design on potential for transit-oriented development by others, and design tradeoffs of balancing scope and budget for the Program. - b.
 The implementation of the Program's community engagement and communications strategies, policies, and plans. - c.
 The quality and strength of the Program's relationships with its governance partners, key stakeholders and communities, including the results of any surveys, reports, or other measures to assess such effectiveness. - d.
 The status of engagement with Indigenous Peoples. - e.
 The level of community and stakeholder satisfaction with the Program Delivery. - f.
 Any material issues of interest to the communities impacted by the Program. - g.
 The management of any areas of concern. - h.
 Any other developments that have a significant and material effect on the Delivery of the Program and the communities affected by the Program.